-Integral Group is providing MEP Engineering and Sustainable Design Consulting services on the new campus design for Boulder Commons in Boulder, Colorado.
-This developer-led project consists of two 50,000 square foot speculative office buildings, and will also include amenity retail and restaurant spaces.
-The project is being designed to achieve Zero Net Energy (ZNE) with the additional goal of proving the financial viability of ZNE for commercial buildings.
+Integral Group provided MEP engineering and sustainable design consulting services on the new campus design for Boulder Commons in Boulder, Colorado.
+This developer-led project consists of two 50,000 square foot speculative office buildings, and also include amenity retail and restaurant spaces.
+The project was designed to achieve Zero Net Energy (ZNE) with the additional goal of proving the financial viability of ZNE for commercial buildings.

-A large photovoltaic (PV) array will be installed and sized to offset all of the energy that the campus uses over the course of a year, in order to achieve the ZNE goal.
-In addition to covering the roofs with PV, this project will be one of the first to achieve ZNE utilizing vertically mounted PV as part of the exterior façade of the buildings.
+The large photovoltaic (PV) array is sized to offset all of the energy that the campus uses over the course of a year, in order to achieve the Zero Net Energy goal.
+In addition to covering the roofs with PV, this project is one of the first to achieve ZNE utilizing vertically mounted PV as part of the exterior façade of the buildings.

-The campus will also be designed to incorporate numerous strategies from the Well Building Standard to enhance the indoor environmental quality of each building and occupant wellness campus-wide.
+The campus also incorporates numerous strategies from the Well Building Standard to enhance the indoor environmental quality of each building and occupant wellness campus-wide.